About Barry Smiler

 ··· --- ···

-Beginning about 2000 I looked into a number of nontraditional approaches to living and relationships for insights into how people might interact less selfishly.
-I felt that encouraging a wider sense of "us" was the only way to address large problems - including climate change, the largest problem we've ever faced.
+California in those days was bursting with ideas in many other fields as well, and I participated in some of those arenas.
+Certainly, my work in technology, activism, the arts, and emerging communities was rewarding.
+But even more rewarding was the privilege I had to be both a witness and a participant in this remarkable era.
+As time passed, though, I saw the values that I had learned to appreciate in those days start to fade from the world, and a more distressingly transactional mode become dominant.
+So, beginning about 2000 I looked deeply into a number of nontraditional approaches to living and relationships for insights into how people might interact less selfishly.
+I felt that encouraging a wider sense of "us" was the only way to address large problems - including climate change, the largest problem humanity has ever faced.
+Sadly, my research was not fruitful.
 I did find value in some elements of these for addressing person-to-person situations, but nothing that might be broadly applicable to those large problems.
 However, distressingly often I found that the organizations promoting such approaches were less interested in offering insights than in taking peoples' money to fund their clique (or sometimes, cult).
 Yes, everybody needs to earn a living.
 But preying on weak and lost and confused people is for me a bridge too far.

 ··· --- ···